Wim de Vries Lentsch

-Willem "Wim" de Vries Lentsch, Jr. (20 June 1914, Amsterdam – 27 January 2007, Amsterdam) was a sailor from the Netherlands, who represented his native country at the 1948 Summer Olympics in Torbay.
+Willem "Wim" de Vries Lentsch Jr. (20 June 1914 – 27 January 2007) was a Dutch sailor who represented his native country at the 1948 Summer Olympics in Torbay.
 De Vries Lentsch Jr., as helmsman on the Dutch Swallow St. Margrite, took the 11th place with crew Flip Keegstra.
 In the 1952 Olympics De Vries Lentsch returned as helmsman of the Dutch 5.5 Metre De Ruyter, with crew members Flip Keegstra and Piet Jan van der Giessen.
 There he took the 13th place.

-Wim de Vries Lentsch is the son of Willem de Vries Lentsch.
+Wim de Vries Lentsch was the son of Willem de Vries Lentsch.